csbaxter/docs/multiplicative/README.md

 Things to keep in mind:

 * Recall that ASCII maps all printable characters to numbers.
 * Recall that the ASCII value of `A` is 65.
 The ASCII value of `a`, meanwhile, is 97.
-We need 'A' and 'a' to be zero, 'B' and 'b' to be 1 according to our affine formula.
+We need 'A' and 'a' to be zero, 'B' and 'b' to be 1 etc. according to our affine formula.
 * If you're not seeing any output at all when you call `printf`, odds are it's because you're printing characters outside of the valid ASCII range from 0 to 127.
 Try printing characters as numbers (using `%i` instead of `%c`) at first to see what values you're printing, and make sure you're only ever trying to print valid characters!

 ## Testing